j-h-a/tzm-challenge/README.md

 --------------------

-There are certain causality dilemmas brought up by an NLRBE: Building the systems and physical infrastructure is tricky outside of en existing NLRBE;
+There are certain causality dilemmas brought up by an NLRBE: Building the systems and physical infrastructure is tricky outside of an existing NLRBE;
 and the global access-oriented abundance mindset that would be ubiquitous in an NLRBE needs to be widespread before an NLRBE could be possible.